 EAST RUTHERFORD, N.J.
 (AP) -- The winless New York Giants are going to be without offensive catalyst Odell Beckham Jr. for the rest of the season.

-"It's a sad situation," McAdoo said
+"It's a sad situation," coach Ben McAdoo said.

 The 24-year-old Beckham was hurt late in the fourth quarter of Sunday's 27-22 loss to Los Angeles when Chargers cornerback Casey Hayward fell on his ankle and pinned it to the turf.

 McAdoo spoke to Beckham after the game.
-He did not if the surgery could cause any long-term problems for the three-time Pro Bowler, who has led the Giants in receiving in each of his first three seasons.
+He did not know if the surgery could cause any long-term problems for the three-time Pro Bowler, who has led the Giants in receiving in each of his first three seasons.

 Beckham was the last of four Giants' receivers knocked out of the game.

 Harris, who also returns punts and kickoffs, will have surgery Tuesday for a broken foot.
 He was hurt in the third quarter.